awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Job status: FORGET_PARTIALLY_FAILED

-A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase was unable to successfully process one or more objects.
+A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase was unable to process one or more objects.

 Each object that was not correctly processed will result in a message sent to the object dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack